-Most industries have one or more rules or thumb.
-However, they can vary widely and in most cases do not give an accurate value of a business.
+Most industries have one or more rules of thumb based on Revenue or Cash Flow performance.
+However, they can vary widely and, in most cases, do not give an accurate value of a business.
 Since each business is unique, a particular rule of thumb can be off by as much as 100% or more.
-The business broker will be able to decide what the most relevant information about a business is and then make an informed decision about its value.
+A professional business broker will be able to decide what the most relevant information about a business is and use the most up to date business reference guides and comp databases to then make an informed decision about its value.

-If you are unclear about something try our glossary of terms.
+If you are unclear about something, please view our glossary of terms.

 If you have any questions, please contact us.